/ Brand Kit

 — do not blend —

 These are contrast colors.
-Ember CTA on Indigo canvas is the brand.
+Brand Accent CTA on Brand Primary canvas is the brand.
 Blending them flattens the relationship.

 D · Glow as a brand technique